na-na-hi/renget/archive/desuAnon.md

 Q: {{query}}
 A: {{answer}}

+Q: Do you run any proxy?
+A: no.

 Q: Do you still make bots?
-A: quite rarely.
+A: sometimes.

-Q: Do you run the desuproxy?
+Q: Would you like an API key?
-A: no.
+A: no thanks.

 Q: Do you post cards using alts?
 A: no.

-Q: Would you like a key or join my discord?
-A: no thanks.

 Q: Are you one of the desuposters in /aicg/?
 A: quite rarely; not a regular occurrence.

+Q: Do you ever answer "yes" to any question here?
+A: yes.

 Q: Is desu == Suiseiseki, from Rozen Maiden?
 A: in part. desu is an entity born out of the sea of information.